jgater/gravedesk/README.md

 Installation
 ============

 * You'll need to download and install Node.js, obviously.
-Tested on 0.6.18 from nodejs.org
+Tested on 0.8.9 from nodejs.org
-* A copy of mongodb from mongodb.org running on localhost, default port (27017)
+* A copy of mnode -vongodb from mongodb.org running on localhost, default port (27017)
 * git clone this repository to a suitable folder
 	`git clone git@bitbucket.org:jgater/gravedesk.git`
+* install necessary libraries to compile the npm modules; on ubuntu for example `sudo apt-get install build-essentials`
-* install the necessary node.js modules via npm in the root of that folder (the one with app.js in) `npm install -d`
+* install the necessary node.js modules via npm in the root of the git cloned folder (the one with app.js in) `npm install -d`
 * copy settings.example to settings.js for default settings; edit settings.js as appropriate.
 You'll need to change the email server and IMAP login at the very least
 * Note, it will read 'unread' emails in the mailbox folder specified, and mark them as read.
 Don't point at a folder you use for other purposes!
 Best to point at a dedicated IMAP account, of course.